splunk/splunk-operator/docs/MultisiteExamples.md

 ```
 Create IndexerCluster CR for each required site with zone affinity specified as needed

+Note: The value of label for zone i.e. `zone-1a` for label `failure-domain.beta.kubernetes.io/zone` is specific to each cloud provider and should be changed based on the cloud provider you are using.

 ## Connecting a search-head cluster to a multisite indexer-cluster